srph/jelaitines/README.md

 ### Notice

 I included and used the audio track **Endlessly** by *The Cab*.
 No copyright infringement intended.
 This project was intended for personal purposes, no money involved.
-If I am found to be violating any copyrighted material, please notice me as soon as possible, thanks.
+If I am found to be violating any restrictions of usage on the copyrighted material, please notice me as soon as possible, thanks.